Interact with the Native community of Chicago with these resources as a guide.

 The Mitchell Museum of the American Indian is one of only a handful of museums across the country that focuses exclusively on the art, history, and culture of Native American and First Nation peoples from throughout the United States and Canada.
 It promotes public understanding of cultural diversity through first voice perspectives.

-Chicago Title VII American Indian Education Program
+Chicago Title VI American Indian Education Program

-The Title VII Indian Education Formula Grant Program offers services to Chicago Public School’s American Indian families, educators, and community members.
+The Title VI American Indian Education Formula Grant Program offers services to Chicago Public School’s American Indian families, educators, and community members.
 The staff acts as a liaison between CPS and American Indian families to provide extracurricular activities, after-school programming, culturally oriented community events, and options for higher education/selective enrollment within the school district.
 Working closely with district curriculum writers, we are able to contemporize American Indians by providing resources such as books, documentaries, activity guides, etc. to the public schools, which in turn benefits the overall image of American Indians and AI students.

 American Indian Association of Illinois